dubhater/vapoursynth-viewer/readme.rst

 Description
 ===========

-VSViewer is a simple program for previewing VapourSynth scripts.
+VSViewer is a simple program for editing and previewing VapourSynth scripts.

 Usage
 =====

-Open a VapourSynth script and move around in it using left, right, page down, page up, home, end.
+Hit F5 to preview.
+Move around in the preview window using left, right, page down, page up, home, end.
+Press g to go to a specific frame.

 Compilation